 Stages and Phases

-follow link Getting excited as the time line progresses, nervous, “Have I made the right choice or decision?”
+follow site Getting excited as the time line progresses, nervous, “Have I made the right choice or decision?”

 Stage 2: Usually the briefest stage